 [Fresh lines at Wolf Creek.
 Photo: Kenneth Berger] When you say Colorado, people think snow-capped peaks and epic skiing.
 And they’re right.
-The best ski resorts are here and they are spectacular!
+The biggest and best ski resorts are here and they’re spectacular!

 With over thirty ski areas to choose from, not to mention backcountry, snowcat and heli skiing, there’s truly something for every level of winter athlete.
 Each ski resort in Colorado offers something special, from ideal learning conditions to steep, gnarly chutes.
 Ski at any one of them, from the tiniest to the largest, and you’ll always beats a day in the office.

 Colorado’s Top Ski Resorts

 It was fairly easy to whittle down to the top seventeen resorts in the state.
 These are the biggest and best ski resorts, so they all rightfully deserve a spot.
 Most locals know about them, but if you’re new to Colorado or traveling here, then hopefully this guide serves as a great starting point for planning your Rocky Mountain skiing and snowboarding itinerary.